nathancarter/weblurch/doc-src/plan.md

 ## Validation

- * Extend the Background Computation module with a convenience function that lets us skip the two-step process of `registerFunction`/`addTask`, and just provide code to run and the groups on which to run it.
-This can use the code itself (or a hash thereof) as the name *and* code for the function to register, and later to run.
-Name this new function `addCodeTask`.
  * Write a function `saveValidation` that records validation results into an expression.
 If it receives `null` as the validation data, it removes any validation data that formerly was in the expression.